How to Prepare Your BAS – Minus the StressStuart Taverner

 The software you have should calculate your GST automatically, reducing the possibility of you making a mistake and significantly shorten the time it takes to create your BAS.
 You can then generate your BAS and lodge it with the ATO.

 Up to date software will be across the changes to BAS reporting brought in by the ATO and will ensure that you are sending the correct information.
-Hosted online, Cashflow Manager Cloud is always kept up to date with any changes to ATO reporting or obligations – so you can take the stress out of your BAS.
+Cashflow Manager is always kept up to date with any changes to ATO reporting or obligations – so you can take the stress out of your BAS.

 Download a free BAS guide for small businesses

 Our quick guide to BAS includes much-needed information on:

 - What exactly is a Business Activity Statement (BAS)?

 - How to know if you need to lodge a BAS